dgreasi/ionic2-firebase-starter-kit/README.md

 # ionic2-firebase-starter-kit
-A starter kit using Ionic 2/3 for web applications and angularJs 4 with angularFire2(firebase)
+A starter kit using Ionic 2/3 for web applications and Angular 4 with angularFire2(firebase)

 ## Set up the framework